DHTMLX/docs-diagram/docs/api/cell_manager/remove_method.md

 ### Description

-@short: removes cells of the swimlane as rows or columns
+@short: Removes cells of the swimlane as rows or columns

 ### Usage